abhirup-ghosh/rooftop-detection-unet-image-segmentation/README.md

     * explore label quality, inconsistencies in labelling, alignment of bounding boxes with the actual roofs, etc.
     * explore effects of black spots in a few training images
     * explore effects of image brightness and roof symmetry: since satellite images are from directly overhead, but for most of the images, the sun is not, one side of the roof is brighter than the other, leading to contrast issues.
 As a basic approximation, one could use a higher threshold for detecting the bright half of the roof, and use basic spatial inversion to obtain the other half.
+    * explore any possible effect of the imbalance between positive and negative pixels in the label dataset

 * Modelling fine-tuning:
     * Explore why the accuracy curve on the validation set only starts changing after a few epochs when it remains flat.
 Various factors, like, the initial learning phase, model complexity, lack of appropriate opimisation/regularisation, training set size or learning rate scheduling, can be responsible for such behaviour.